mui/material-ui/docs/data/system/components/grid/grid.md

 The grid system is implemented with the `Grid` component:

 - It uses [CSS's Flexible Box module](https://www.w3.org/TR/css-flexbox-1/) for high flexibility.
-- The grid is a flex item by default which can enable container capability by using the `container` prop.
+- The grid is always a flex item.
+Use the `container` prop to add flex container to it.
 - Item widths are set in percentages, so they're always fluid and sized relative to their parent element.
-- There are five grid breakpoints: xs, sm, md, lg, and xl.
+- There are five default grid breakpoints: xs, sm, md, lg, and xl.
+If you need custom breakpoints, check out [custom breakpoints grid](#custom-breakpoints).
 - Integer values can be given to each breakpoint, indicating how many of the 12 available columns are occupied by the component when the viewport width satisfies the [breakpoint constraints](/material-ui/customization/breakpoints/#default-breakpoints).
 - It uses negative margin and padding technique to create [gap-like](https://developer.mozilla.org/en-US/docs/Web/CSS/gap) between children.
 - It **does not** have the concept of rows.
 Meaning, you can't make the children span to multiple rows.
 If you need to do that, we recommend to use [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) instead.